DataDog/integrations-extras/twingate/README.md

           replace_placeholder: ""
           pattern: "ANALYTICS "
     ````
-3. Add the `dd-agent` user to the `systemd-journal` group using the command `usermod -a -G systemd-journal dd-agent`
+3. Add the `dd-agent` user to the `systemd-journal` group by using `usermod -a -G systemd-journal dd-agent`.
-4. Restart the agent `service datadog-agent restart`
+4. Restart the Datadog Agent by running `service datadog-agent restart`.
-5. Confirm the Twingate Analytic log can be found in the [Datadog Logs][10]
+5. Confirm that the Twingate Analytic log appears in the [Log Explorer][10].